 - Home Price: $181,000 median purchase price; $1,191 median monthly rent

-- Crime Rate: Safer than 96% of cities in Louisiana
+- Crime Rate: Safer than 94% of New Orleans neighborhoods

 - Perfect For: Families, retirees

 Things to Do in West End

 Moving to New Orleans soon?
-Extra Space Storage has convenient storage facilities near Metairie, Elmwood, and Gert Town to help with the transition.
+Extra Space Storage has convenient storage facilities throughout NOLA that can help with your relocation.
 Find a storage unit near you!